Letizia Michielon – Biography

 orchestra concertos conducted by Francesco Fanna.
 She

-R. Vaglini, at the “B. Marcello” Music Conservatory,
+guidance of R. Vaglini, at the “B. Marcello” Music

-she received commissions from prominent international festivals, including the
+Conservatory, she received commissions from prominent international festivals,

 Her compositional journey has opened further horizons